 Data Analysis Courses

 Taking a course can help you learn the data analyst skills you will need for your future career.
-Outside of getting a four-year college degree or attending a bootcamp, you might consider taking one of these courses to build your data analysis skills:
+Outside of getting a four-year college degree or attending a bootcamp that offers data analysis, such as devCodeCamp or CareerFoundry, you might consider taking one of these courses to build your data analysis skills:

 This course will teach many analytics tools such as Excel, Tableau, and MySQL.